CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 Changes to these settings may take up to 4 hours to propagate.

-Accessing advanced add-in options in CodeTwo Admin Panel.
+Add-in settings in CodeTwo Admin Panel.

 The following settings are available: